ekuester/SCMP-INS8060-NIBL-FloatingPoint-TinyBASIC-Interpreter/NIBLFP/INTERPRETATIVE_LANGUAGE.md

     the execution of the I.L. commands is continued at the specified address.

 `TSTVAR  high byte of address 1011 xxxx `
  -   The line buffer is tested for presence of a character.
-Is a letter exists, the next command is processed, otherwise the execution of the I.L. commands are continued at address with high byte 1101 xxxx ...
+If this character is a letter, the next command is processed, otherwise the execution of the I.L. commands are continued at address with high byte 1101 xxxx ...

 `TSTSTR  high byte of address 1001 xxxx `
  -   The line buffer is tested for a character matching the character following the TSTSTR command.`

 `GOTO    high byte address 0101 xxxx`
--    The I.L. commands are processed from address with high byte 1101 xxxx ... onwards.
+-    The I.L. commands are processed from address with high byte 1101 xxxx onwards.

 `ILCALL  high byte of address 0001 xxxx `
--    calls subroutines in I.L.
+-    Will call a subroutines in I.L.
 Such subroutines are terminated with a zero byte 00.

 `END     one-byte command 000 0000 `
 -    see ILCALL